 In this dawn of the third millennium of the Christian era, the United Nations defined eight so-called "Millennium Development Goals" which together aim at assuring better living conditions for all humankind.
 The seventh goal, titled "Ensuring environmental sustainability" acknowledges that it is not conceivable to maintain good living conditions for this and next generations without at the same time preserving environmental resources Sachs (2005).
 In other words, achieving and maintaining better living conditions for the humankind implies achieving and maintaining a healthy biosphere and related supporting elements like the land (and soils), water and air.
-In a workshop from 1999 titled "Land Tenure and Cadastral Infrastructures for Sustainable Development", held in Bathurst, Australia, a few years before the UN Millennium Project has started, one of the conclusions stated in the resulting declaration is that
+In a workshop from 1999 titled "Land Tenure and Cadastral Infrastructures for Sustainable Development", held in Bathurst, Australia, a few years before the UN Miltainable Development", held in Bathurst, Australia, a few years before the UN Millennium Project has started, one of the conclusions stated in the resulting declaration is that